w3c/wai-website/pages/about/groups/task-forces/matf.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-Find out about the activities of the Mobile Accessibility (Mobile A11y) Task Force and how you can contribute to its objectives.
+Find out about the activities of the Mobile Accessibility Task Force and how you can contribute to its objectives.

 {::nomarkdown}
 {% include box.html type="end" %}